Stop Waiting for Him to Ask You Out

 April 30, 2013

-Ruthie Dean is a book marketer at Harper Collins Christian and a passionate writer and speaker about relationships.
+Ruthie Dean is the Director of Communications at Bernard Health and a passionate writer and speaker about relationships.
 She and her husband, Michael, chronicle their dating mistakes and offer a fresh approach to love, sex & relationships in the age of texting and Twitter in their new book, Real Men Don’t Text.
 She’s @Ruthie_Dean on Twitter.

 In college, I waited—like I thought every good Christian girl was supposed to.